Insect Management on Fruiting Vegetables in North Carolina

 |Fruitworms, armyworms, whiteflies, aphids, flea beetles|

 |5 to 6 weeks, or 21 days before harvest||Dinotefuran

 |8 weeks||Chlorantraniliprole (Coragen 1.67SC, 4 to 5 fl oz per acre)||Fruitworms, armyworms, whiteflies|

 |(1)There are numerous generic formulations of imidacloprid that can be used instead of Admire Pro.
 Be sure to read the label for rates, because different products contain different amounts of active ingredients.|

-Image credits: Thrips, Colorado potato beetle, broad mite damage, European corn borer, irrigation line: J. F. Walgenbach file, NCSU; looper, armyworm: John Capinera, University of Florida, Bugwood.org; pinworm: Alton N. Sparks, Jr., University of Georgia, Bugwood.org; all others: Steve Schoof, NCSU.
+Image credits: Thrips, Colorado potato beetle, broad mite damage, European corn borer, irrigation line: J. F. Walgenbach file, NC State University; looper, armyworm: John Capinera, University of Florida, Bugwood.org; pinworm: Alton N. Sparks, Jr., University of Georgia, Bugwood.org; all others: Steve Schoof, NC State University.